andrew/ultimate-awesome/README.md

 - [cryosphere-links](https://github.com/awesome-cryosphere/cryosphere-links) - This is a link list with awesome data, models, and tools around the cryosphere.
 - [awesome-audit-algorithms](https://github.com/erwanlemerrer/awesome-audit-algorithms) - A curated list of algorithms and papers for auditing black-box algorithms.
 - [awesome-aha](https://github.com/jondot/awesome-aha) - Awesome list for "Aha!" moments related to programming and computer science.
 Accelerate your learning.
+- [awesome-system-design](https://github.com/linnykoleh/awesome-system-design) - Personal notes from courses and articles about system design.
 - [awesome-theory-of-mind](https://github.com/Mars-tin/awesome-theory-of-mind) - Machine Theory of Mind Reading List.
 Built upon EMNLP Findings 2023 Paper: Towards A Holistic Landscape of Situated Theory of Mind in Large Language Models.
 - [awesome-javascript-design-patterns](https://github.com/mazzur/awesome-javascript-design-patterns) -  A collection of awesome resources for learning design patterns in JavaScript.
 - [awesome-persian-blogs](https://github.com/ohmydevops/awesome-persian-blogs) -  📝 لیست وبلاگ‌های فارسی‌زبان در حوزه‌های مختلف.